-(5) For plans which provide coverages for post-delivery care to a mother and her newly born child in the home, coverage for inpatient care following childbirth as provided in subdivision (4) of this section if inpatient care is determined to be medically necessary by the attending physician.
+(5) For plans which provide coverages for post-delivery care to a mother and her newly born child in the home, coverage for inpatient care following childbirth as provided in subdivision (4) of this subsection if inpatient care is determined to be medically necessary by the attending physician.
 These plans may include, among other things, medicines, medical equipment, prosthetic appliances, and any other inpatient and outpatient services and expenses considered appropriate and desirable by the agency; and

-31 (6) Coverage for treatment of serious mental illness:
+(6) Coverage for treatment of serious mental illness:

 (A) The coverage does not include custodial care, residential care, or schooling.
-For purposes of this section, "serious mental illness" means an illness included in the American Psychiatric Association's diagnostic and statistical manual of mental disorders, as periodically revised, under the diagnostic categories or subclassifications of: (i) Schizophrenia and other psychotic disorders; (ii) bipolar disorders; (iii) depressive disorders; (iv) substance-related disorders with the exception of caffeine-related disorders and nicotine-related disorders; (v) anxiety disorders; and (vi) anorexia and bulimia.
+For purposes of this section, "serious mental illness" means an illness included in the American Psychiatric Association's diagnostic and statistical manual of mental disorders, as periodically revised, under the diagnostic categories or subclassifications of:

+34 (i) Schizophrenia and other psychotic disorders;

+35 (ii) Bipolar disorders;

+36 (iii) Depressive disorders;

+37 (iv) Substance-related disorders with the exception of caffeine-related disorders and

+38 nicotine-related disorders;

+39 (v) Anxiety disorders; and

+40 (vi) Anorexia and bulimia.

 With regard to a covered individual who has not yet attained the age of 19 years, "serious mental illness" also includes attention deficit hyperactivity disorder, separation anxiety disorder, and conduct disorder.